-Team CHA will focus on the following public policy priorities:
+Team CHA will focus on the following federal priorities:

-- Strengthening and protecting the pediatric health care workforce, including doctors, nurses, and allied health professionals, and investing in training to ensure the timely delivery of comprehensive and specialized care to children and teens across the country. - Enhancing Medicaid support to provide an adequate and consistent financing stream and framework for the pediatric provider workforce that provides access to needed care for 35 million children, including when out-of-state care is medically necessary. - Addressing the mental health crisis facing our youth and encouraging robust investment to expand children's access to a full range of pediatric mental and behavioral health services, as well as to grow the pediatric mental and behavioral health workforce to deliver this care.
+- Strengthening and protecting the pediatric health care workforce, including doctors, nurses, and allied health professionals, and investing in training to ensure the timely delivery of comprehensive and specialized care to children and teens across the country. - Preventing proposals that could jeopardize children's access to care and encouraging Congress to look at how changes to vital programs could impact the ability of children, especially with complex medical needs, to get care closer to home. - Enhancing Medicaid support to provide an adequate and consistent financing stream and framework for the pediatric provider workforce that provides access to needed care for 35 million children, including when out-of-state care is medically necessary. - Addressing the mental health crisis facing our youth and encouraging robust investment to expand children's access to a full range of pediatric mental and behavioral health services, as well as to grow the pediatric mental and behavioral health workforce to deliver this care.